Configuring Data Warehouse and Dashboards binding settings in Management API#

 The target field is taken from the URL path and is read-only.
 Any target value included in the request body is ignored.
 Creating a second binding for the same datastream and destination pair returns a 400 response.

-To update the settings of an existing Snowflake managed by Adverity binding, follow these steps:
+To update the settings of an existing Dashboards binding, follow these steps:

 1. Create a PATCH request to the following endpoint: